sverweij/dependency-cruiser/doc/cli.md

 reporter the graph cannot be (made as) feature rich as those produced by the `dot` or `d2` reporters.

+By default the mermaid reporter 'minifies' its output to circumvent mermaid's input size limits.
+There's an [option](./options-reference.md#mermaid) to make it emit fully named nodes, though, might you need them for legibility.

 ```sh
 dependency-cruiser --output-type mermaid src --output-to dependency-graph.mmd
 ```